 Dot matrix printing gives the flexibility to print text or graphics.
 If the printer has a text mode but the graphics are still wanted then some switch or command needs to be provided to choose one or the other.
 A common way to do this is to provide an escape code.
 More on that below.

-Some of these printers were a bit more sophisticated, for instance some printing terminals could print one character, stop, and shuffle the head out of the way so the use could see what they had typed.
+Some of these printers were a bit more sophisticated, for instance printing terminals could print one character, stop, and shuffle the head out of the way so the user could see what they had typed.
 It is possible for a dot matrix printer to stop and start printing in mid line if it can do relatively sophisticated things like re-positioning the printhead and the counters.
 Doing that sort of thing is yet another reason to use a microprocessor.

 There is that problem mentioned before that if the printhead stops then print will be slow and dot-columns may not line up very well.
 If the typing is being done by hand the slowness won't matter much because typing speeds are likely to be of the order 30 -60 words per minute - so about one or two lines per minute.
 There may be things the processor can do to improve column line up as well, for instance moving the printhead back fully leftward then counting forward before printing a word.
 Dot-matrix machines with keyboards had some weird tricks to improve their usability.